pilotcz/web4ukraine/README.md

-# STOP Russian military aggression against Ukraine!
+# STOP Russian military aggression against Ukraine 🇺🇦

 If you are concerned about the security of the [web4ukraine.org](https://web4ukraine.org) project.
 Use this open source version of the script.